JamieHogg/JamieHogg.github.io/_posts/2018-03-07-birdman-blog-2.markdown

 Some sprites were also added which were 90% done by myself in an 8-bit style due to it being easier to design in.

 <B>What I had Wished we'd Implemented</B><BR>
 The game worked very well but did suffer from being a bit short which was pointed out.
+As in the Enum above, it sugests their were more scenes intended such as the diner and times square.
+A rooftop area was also planned but fell through due to running out of time.